Diagnosis and Treatment of Sleep Apnoea

 There are a vast array of oral devices on the market now and I would never recommend you buy an over the counter one size fits all device.
 The goal is to help you breathe at night and the device needs to be custom made and optimally positioned to give you the most benefit and results.
-Sticking a device in your mouth that is ill fitting or has your jaw incorrectly positioned can and will cause more harm and can worsen you apnoeas by over 50%.
-Why because that appliance is taking up room in your mouth and cramping your tongue up worse that it was before so it now has even less room and this makes it even harder for you to breathe.
+Sticking a device in your mouth that is ill-fitting or has your jaw incorrectly positioned can and will cause more harm and can worsen you apnoeas by over 50%.
+Why because that appliance is taking up room in your mouth and cramping your tongue up worse than it was before so it now has even less room and this makes it even harder for you to breathe.

-A custom made well positioned device is like a tailor made suit it is highly individualized to the specific needs of your body and what will give you the best results.
+A custom made well-positioned device is like a tailor-made suit it is highly individualized to the specific needs of your body and what will give you the best results.
 Not all dental sleep appliances are the same as no two people are the same.
 These appliances are made to measure based on anatomical considerations and what is required to maximise the airway without stressing the TMJ and what will be best suited for comfort and wearability.